remix-run/remix/docs/guides/styling.md

     };
     ```

-3. And one more config: `tailwind.config.js`:
+3. And one more config file: `tailwind.config.js`:

     ```js filename=tailwind.config.js
     module.exports = {